hienvv17/frontend-on-the-pitch/README.md

 This is a project for graduated of student in HCMUT.
 Readme will be update later

-How to run
+How to run:

 - Install packages first:

   - pnpm install

-- Run frontend and backend (both using Nextjs, backend is draft while waiting for Nestjs backend) pnpm dev

-- Run Prisma GUI
+- Run the project:

-  pnpm prisma studio
+  - pnpm run dev